Paul Momirovski: 2020

 During the lead up to the 2020 NRL season, the Tigers and Melbourne Storm attempted to arrange a temporary player swap between Momirovski and Storm player Harry Grant.
 The primary catalyst of this was Wests Tigers requiring reinforcements at Grant's preferred position of hooker due to the retirement of Robbie Farah and long term injury to Wests Tigers preferred replacement Jacob Liddle.
 Initially the NRL salary cap administrators refused to process the request because Melbourne would have gone over the salary cap if the deal had been processed at that time.

 There were further delays due to injury to Brandon Smith causing Melbourne to hold up proceedings so they could have Grant provide back up to Cameron Smith in the early rounds of the season, and briefly by Momirovski wishing to sign a new contract with Wests Tigers prior to leaving, but the deal was finally made official during round 2 of the season, coinciding with the announcement that Momirovski had signed a contract with Wests Tigers for the 2021, and 2022 seasons.
 This deal was the first of its kind in the NRL.

 2021

 On 7 February 2021, Momorovski signed with the Penrith Panthers in a swap deal which allowed Daine Laurie to join the Wests Tigers a year early.

-In round 1 of the 2021 NRL season, he made his debut for Penrith in a 24-0 victory over North Queensland.
+In round 1 of the 2021 NRL season, he made his debut for Penrith in a 24–0 victory over North Queensland.

-In round 2, he scored two tries as Penrith defeated Canterbury-Bankstown 28-0 at Western Sydney Stadium.
+In round 2, he scored two tries as Penrith defeated Canterbury-Bankstown 28–0 at Western Sydney Stadium.

-In round 6, he was placed on report after a high tackle on Brisbane player Tom Dearden in Penrith's 20-12 victory.
+In round 6, he was placed on report after a high tackle on Brisbane player Tom Dearden in Penrith's 20–12 victory.
 He was later suspended for three games.

 He played a total of 19 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

-On 21 October, he signed a three-year deal to join the Sydney Roosters starting in the 2022 season.
+On 21 October, he signed a three-year deal to rejoin the Sydney Roosters starting in the 2022 season.